Milad9A/Bremen-Livability-Index/README.md

 2.  **GitHub Actions Pipelines**:
     *   **Backend CI**: Runs `pytest` on push.
-    *   **Android Build**: Runs unit/widget tests, then builds APK & releases to GitHub.
-    *   **Desktop Build**: Runs tests on all platforms, then builds apps & releases to GitHub.
+    *   **App Build & Release**: Runs tests & builds for Android, Windows, Linux, and macOS, then publishes to a single "Latest" release.

 ## 💻 Flutter Development